 - Clomiphene citrate or Letrozole which cause an elevation in LH and thus increase ovarian male hormone (testosterone and androstenedione output.

 - “Triggering” egg maturation using too low a dosage of hCG (e.g. 5,000U rather than 10,000U) or Ovidrel e.g. 250mcg of Ovidrel rather than 500mcg)

 - “Triggering” women who have large numbers of follicles using an agonist such as Lupron, Superfact or Buserelin.

-The introduction of preimplantation genetic screening (PGS) for the first time permits identification of all the chromosomes in the egg and embryo such that we can now far better identify “competent” (euploid) embryos for selective transfer to the uterus.
+The introduction of preimplantation genetic testing (PGT) for the first time permits identification of all the chromosomes in the egg and embryo such that we can now far better identify “competent” (euploid) embryos for selective transfer to the uterus.
 This vastly improves the efficiency and success of the IVF process.
 This additional tool has better equipped us to manage cases with DOR.
-In my opinion, next generation gene sequencing (NGS), currently represents the most reliable method for performing PGS.
+In my opinion, next generation gene sequencing (NGS), currently represents the most reliable method for performing PGT.